How the 3-2 Program Works

 Applicants from cooperative institutions are evaluated on the same basis as other applicants to the Nicholas School.
 Our admissions criteria are designed to ensure admitted students will perform well while they are at Duke and after they graduate.
 The Admissions Committee evaluates each candidate for his or her academic potential, professional promise, and ability to benefit from and contribute to the goals of the school.

-Rather than setting one-size-fits-all standards, we evaluate each applicant individually on his or her own merit, and we have no specific GPA or GRE score requirements.
+Rather than setting one-size-fits-all standards, we evaluate applicants individually on their own merit, and we have no specific GPA or GRE score requirements.
 All parts of the application are equally important.